-Laboratory Technician I

-This is a promotion post for Laboratory Technician II.
-Such posts will only be established, however, in secondary special schools with five or more laboratories or in a school for the children with hearing impairment with more than 17 classes, and at the discretion of the Permanent Secretary. (updated on 2 February 2015)

-Laboratory Technician II

-This is a promotion post for Laboratory Technician III.

-Direct Appointment of Laboratory Technician II

-Should there be a vacancy, it is permissible for the school to offer direct appointment of Laboratory Technician II to the appropriate applicant who is serving/has served as Laboratory Technician II in a government secondary school or in another aided school even under a different sponsor Note 1.
+Appointment Laboratory Technician I Requirements: This is a promotion post for Laboratory Technician II.
+Such posts will only be established, however, in secondary special schools with five or more laboratories or in a school for the children with hearing impairment with more than 17 classes, and at the discretion of the Permanent Secretary. (updated on 2 February 2015) Direct Appointment of Laboratory Technician I Candidates should have fulfilled all requirements for normal promotion to Laboratory Technician I. The decision of direct appointment of Laboratory Technician II to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 21 July 2023) Laboratory Technician II This is a promotion post for Laboratory Technician III.
+Direct Appointment of Laboratory Technician II Should there be a vacancy, it is permissible for the school to offer direct appointment of Laboratory Technician II to the appropriate applicant who is serving/has served as Laboratory Technician II in a government secondary school or in another aided school even under a different sponsor^{Note 1}.
 In the case of laboratory technicians for the maintenance of audiological equipment in schools for the hearing impaired, candidates with the appropriate training and three years of relevant experience may also be considered for direct appointment as Laboratory Technician II.

-Laboratory Technician III

-To be eligible for appointment to the post of Laboratory Technician III, a candidate must have:
+Laboratory Technician III To be eligible for appointment to the post of Laboratory Technician III, a candidate must have: (a) Level 2 or above attained in 5 subjects, including English Language and 2 science education subjects

-- (a) Level 2 or above attained in 5 subjects, including English Language and 2 science education subjects (i.e. Physics, Chemistry, Biology or Combined Science Note 2) in the Hong Kong Diploma of Secondary Education Examination (HKDSEE), or equivalent; or - (b) Level 2 Note 3/Grade E or above attained in 5 subjects, including English Language and 2 science subjects (e.g. Physics, Chemistry or Biology) in the Hong Kong Certificate of Education Examination (HKCEE), or equivalent.
+English Language and 2 science education subjects (i.e. Physics, Chemistry, Biology or Combined Science ^{Note 2}) in the Hong Kong Diploma of Secondary Education Examination (HKDSEE), or equivalent; or (b) Level 2 Note 3/Grade E or above attained in 5 subjects, including English Language and 2 science subjects (e.g. Physics, Chemistry or Biology) in the Hong Kong Certificate of Education Examination (HKCEE), or equivalent.

-(a) To assist teachers to supervise the pupils with diverse interests and abilities in performing science experiments.
+Type of Work:(a)To assist teachers to supervise the pupils with diverse interests and abilities in performing science experiments.

-- (b) To assist teachers in planning, trying out and conducting science experiments and relevant demonstrations, as well as other science-related activities (e.g. science/STEM-related projects and competitions). - (c) To assist teachers in assessing pupils' performance in science-related activities, including the smooth implementation of school-based assessments. - (d) To prepare, update and manage science-related materials/resources, including those related to data-capturing systems, digital multimedia resources and web-based materials. - (e) To provide support and advice on science-related learning (e.g. science club activities, "lesson study" in the Science Education Key Learning Area). - (f) To prepare, construct, operate and maintain laboratory apparatus and equipment, and to conduct routine laboratory tests. - (g) To purchase laboratory apparatus, equipment and other items necessary for laboratories. - (h) To prepare annual estimates of consumables, stores and additional items for laboratories. - (i) To keep stores and inventory in laboratories, and to carry out annual stocktaking of all stores and equipment in laboratories. - (j) To be responsible for the maintenance of science-related facilities. - (k) To assist in coordinating the use of resources among laboratories. \For LT Is only - (l) To be responsible for all the normal safeguards in laboratories. - (m) To provide support and advice on the promotion and monitoring of laboratory safety. - (n) To supervise and co-ordinate the work of the Laboratory Technicians II/III. \For LT Is only - (o) To instruct and supervise laboratory attendants in the work of the laboratories and the preparation rooms. - (p) To undertake any other duties as required by the Principal.
+- (b) To assist teachers in planning, trying out and conducting science experiments and relevant demonstrations, as well as other science-related activities (e.g. science/STEAM-related projects and competitions). - (c) To assist teachers in assessing pupils' performance in science-related activities, including the smooth implementation of school-based assessments. - (d) To prepare, update and manage science-related materials/resources, including those related to data-capturing systems, digital multimedia resources and web-based materials. - (e) To provide support and advice on science-related learning (e.g. science club activities, "lesson study" in the Science Education Key Learning Area). - (f) To prepare, construct, operate and maintain laboratory apparatus and equipment, and to conduct routine laboratory tests. - (g) To purchase laboratory apparatus, equipment and other items necessary for laboratories. - (h) To prepare annual estimates of consumables, stores and additional items for laboratories. - (i) To keep stores and inventory in laboratories, and to carry out annual stocktaking of all stores and equipment in laboratories. - (j) To be responsible for the maintenance of sciencerelated facilities. - (k) To assist in coordinating the use of resources among laboratories.
+For LT Is only - (l) To be responsible for all the normal safeguards in laboratories. - (m) To provide support and advice on the promotion and monitoring of laboratory safety.

+- (n) To supervise and co-ordinate the work of the Laboratory Technicians II/III.
+For LT Is only - (o) To instruct and supervise laboratory attendants in the work of the laboratories and the preparation rooms. - (p) To undertake any other duties as required by the Principal.